-For best performance, it is recommended you AVOID installing Smoke Alarms in these areas:
+For best performance, AVOID installing Smoke Alarms in these areas:

 - Where combustion particles are produced.
-Combustion particles Where combustion particles are produced.
 Combustion particles form when something burns.
 Areas to avoid include poorly ventilated kitchens, garages, and furnace rooms.
-Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace, water heater, space heater) if possible.
-In areas where a 20-foot (6 meter) distance is not possible - in modular, mobile, or smaller homes, for example - it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
+Keep units at least 20 feet (6 meters) from the sources of combustion particles (stove, furnace, water heater), space heater) if possible.
+In areas where a 20-foot distance is not possible in modular, mobile, or smaller homes, for example it is recommended the Smoke Alarm be placed as far from these fuel-burning sources as possible.
 The placement recommendations are intended to keep these Alarms at a reasonable distance from a fuel-burning source, and thus reduce "unwanted" alarms.
 Unwanted alarms can occur if a Smoke Alarm is placed directly next to a fuel-burning source.
 Ventilate these areas as much as possible. - In air streams near kitchens.
 Air currents can draw cooking smoke into the sensing chamber of a Smoke Alarm near the kitchen. - In very damp, humid or steamy areas, or directly near bathrooms with showers.
-Keep units at least 10 feet (3 meters) away from showers, saunas, dishwashers, etc. - Where the temperatures are regularly below $40^\circ$ F ( $4^\circ$ C) or above $100^\circ$ F ( $38^\circ$ C), including unheated buildings, outdoor rooms, porches, or unfinished attics or basements.
+Keep units at least 10 feet (3 meters) away from showers, saunas, dishwashers, etc. - Where the temperatures are regularly below 40° F (4.4° C) or above 100° F (37.8° C) including unheated buildings, outdoor rooms, porches, or unfinished attics or basements. - In very dusty, dirty, or greasy areas.
+Do not install a Smoke Alarm directly over the stove or range.
+Clean a laundry room unit frequently to keep it free of dust or lint. - Near fresh air vents, ceiling fans, or in very drafty areas.
+Drafts can blow smoke away from the unit, preventing it from reaching sensing chamber. - In insect infested areas.
+Insects can clog openings to the sensing chamber and cause unwanted alarms. - Less than 12 inches (305 mm) away from fluorescent lights.
+Electrical "noise" can interfere with the sensor. - In "dead air" spaces.
+"Dead air" spaces may prevent smoke from reaching the Smoke Alarm.